intbeam/watcom-vscode/readme.md

 [MIT](https://opensource.org/licenses/MIT)

+## Quick update

+Hi, I know this project is kind of borked.
+There seems to be changes in how C LSP's tend to interpret things, which makes using this template kind of unbearable.
+I haven't bothered to fix it, because new errors keeps popping up.

+I'll have a look into it.

+Things I want to do :

+- [ ] Use some `make` system, instead of PowerShell
+- [ ] Figure out if there's a C Language Server that actually works with Watcom C/C++ code, without requiring recompilation
+- [ ] Improve intuitiveness further

 ## Introduction

 This project contains a number of files designed to simplify the workflow when working with C and C++ for Watcom.